Jordalenko/Wern-Fawr-B-B/README.md

 - Logo needed updating to conform to modern design styles.
 New logo needed to be formatted to overlay on images.

-Resolved by creating a new logo with alpha channel.
+Resolved by creating a new logo with alpha channel using Pixelmator Pro.

+- CSS validator error:too many values.

+.card-img-top {
+    height: 100%;
+    object-fit: center/cover;
+}

+resolved by removing center value.

+- single card row did not center correctly on Accommodation page.

+Resolved by searching W3 for proper syntax for offset.

 ### Known Issues